Spelling Bee

 What Is the NYT Spelling Bee?

 The New York Times Spelling Bee is a daily word puzzle that challenges players to find as many words as possible from a set of seven letters arranged in a honeycomb pattern.
-One letter sits at the center — every word you form must include it.
+One letter sits at the center and every word you form must include it.
 Words need to be at least four letters long, and you can reuse letters as many times as you want.
-The puzzle resets every day at midnight Eastern time, and thousands of players compete to reach the top rank of Queen Bee by finding all the words.
+The puzzle resets every day at midnight Eastern time.

 The game debuted in the NYT Magazine in 2018 and moved to the NYT Games app shortly after.
-Unlike Wordle, which gives you a single puzzle per day with no hints, the Spelling Bee rewards persistence — you can keep guessing words until you find them all.
-The challenge isn't just vocabulary; it's pattern recognition, letter combination awareness, and knowing which prefixes and suffixes combine with the available letters.
+Unlike Wordle, which gives you a single puzzle per day, the Spelling Bee rewards persistence — you can keep guessing until you find them all.

 How Scoring Works